corelight/icannTLD/README.md

 ## Installation/Setup

 The files in the input_files folder **should be loaded into the sensor prior to loading this script package**.
 They can be loaded directly into the sensor via the GUI or via the Corelight Client if desired.

-You can also run the included Ansible Playbook to download the latest list from ICANN and upload it to all the sensors.
+**Corelight-update** now supports creating and maintaining the input files required.

 Instructions for Open Source Zeek may vary.